andrew/ultimate-awesome/README.md

 - [awesome-billing](https://github.com/kdeldycke/awesome-billing) - 💰 Billing & Payments knowledge for cloud platforms.
 - [awesome-hadoop](https://github.com/youngwookim/awesome-hadoop) - A curated list of amazingly awesome Hadoop and Hadoop ecosystem resources.
 - [awesome-cg-vfx-pipeline](https://github.com/cgwire/awesome-cg-vfx-pipeline) - List of open-source technologies that help in the process of building a pipeline for CG and VFX productions.
-- [Awesome-TimeSeries-SpatioTemporal-LM-LLM](https://github.com/qingsongedu/Awesome-TimeSeries-SpatioTemporal-LM-LLM) - A professional list on Large (Language) Models and Foundation Models (LLM, LM, FM) for Time Series, Spatiotemporal, and Event Data.
+- [awesome-irc](https://github.com/davisonio/awesome-irc) - A curated list of awesome IRC resources.
 - [awesome-vulnerable](https://github.com/kaiiyer/awesome-vulnerable) - A curated list of VULNERABLE APPS and SYSTEMS which can be used as PENETRATION TESTING PRACTICE LAB.
 - [Awesome-Image-Colorization](https://github.com/MarkMoHR/Awesome-Image-Colorization) - :books: A collection of Deep Learning based Image Colorization and Video Colorization papers.
 - [awesome-open-company](https://github.com/opencompany/awesome-open-company) - A community-curated list of awesome open companies.